Nodeclipse/www.nodeclipse.org/projects/gradle/android/index.md

 ### Building with Gradle

-Run :

-`"gradle clean build"`
+Run `gradle clean build` ( or within Eclipse right-click `build.gradle` Rus As -> Gradle build )

 You should find all dependencies and exploded AARs in your libs directory.
 This is all Eclipse should need.

 ### Importing in Eclipse

 Now this is where the real benefit begins.
 After you've generated the libs directory from the gradle step above you'll notice there are folders in there too.
-Those new folders are the exploded AAR dependencies from your build.gradle file.
+ Those new folders are the exploded AAR dependencies from your `build.gradle` file.

 Now the cool part is that when you import your existing Android project into Eclipse it will also detect the exploded AAR folders as projects it can import too!